 The Board recognises its talented and diverse workforce as a key competitive advantage.
-It has developed a Diversity Policy (last amended and approved June 2021) and aims to foster diversity across the Company.
+It has developed a Diversity and Inclusion Policy (last reviewed in June 2023) and aims to foster diversity across the Company.

 The Company understands and recognises the value in having a diverse workforce from which to draw on.
 The Company is committed to treating all staff equally irrespective of their gender, race, age, ethnicity, sexual orientation, disability or religious belief.
 The Board encourages a corporate culture where all staff feel equally welcome and are not discriminated against in the employment process (including the appointment of directors) based on a potential candidate's gender, race, age, ethnicity, sexual orientation, disability or religious belief.